The Ultimate Guide for Moving to Spain from the UK

 Friendly locals

 There are many ways you can make friends with the locals.
 From an expat perspective, the easiest is to look for language exchanges.
-Not only will you find locals who want to learn English but other expats like you that want to make friends.
+You will find locals who want to learn English and other expats like you who want to make friends.

 Attending these exchanges is a great way to make connections, improve your Spanish and make friends.
 Locals will invite you to their houses or introduce you to their friends in no time.